 In general, a reactor can be shut down for many reasons.
 Sometimes a reactor can be shut down only to Hot Standby mode, which means the operating temperature is normally maintained.
 Such a shutdown usually (e.g., a shutdown following a turbine trip) does not require the Reactor Coolant System (RCS) to be cooled down and depressurized.
 After a reactor is shut down, provisions are provided to remove decay heat.
 When the reactor coolant system (RCS) is at high pressure, the residual heat removal system (RHR) usually cannot be used for cooldown.
 In this case, decay heat is removed through the secondary system.
 For RCS cooldown (to Hot Standby mode), steam generators usually dissipate heat directly to the main condenser or the atmospheric steam dump system.
 Some reactor coolant pumps (RCPs) must be in operation in this operational mode.
 Proper loop flow and desired loop temperatures are maintained with these RCPs until the residual heat removal system (RHRS) is in service.
 If the plant remains in this condition for some time, SDM must be maintained (including xenon transients) by changes in boron concentration.

 Reactor Cooldown to Cold Shutdown Mode

-The time required for plant cooldown is approximately 10 to 20 hours, which corresponds to cooldown rate of 15 to 30°C per hour.
-The final conditions are: the NSSS – Nuclear Steam Supply System is in the “cold shutdown” mode, that means Tavg = 30°C, pressure = near atmospheric, boron concentration is sufficient to yield 2 to 5% shutdown margin and RCPs – Reactor Coolant Pumps are off.
-Prior to each point of procedure above, compliance with the plant Technical Specifications must be verified.
+The time required for plant cooldown is approximately 10 to 20 hours, which corresponds to a cooldown rate of 15 to 30°C per hour.
+The final conditions are – the NSSS – Nuclear Steam Supply System is in the “cold shutdown” mode, that means Tavg = 30°C, pressure = near atmospheric, boron concentration is sufficient to yield 2 to 5% shutdown margin and RCPs – Reactor Coolant Pumps are off.
+Prior to each point of the procedure above, compliance with the plant Technical Specifications must be verified.

 See also: Decay Heat